About Us

 Our Team

-The Artists Futures Fund is a registered charity and is governed by a Board of Trustees.
-The organisation is managed by a Director and Secretary who work remotely and in partnership with our co-delivery Programme Partners.
+Artists Futures Fund is a registered charity and is governed by a Board of Trustees.
+The organisation is managed by a Director and Operations Manager who work remotely and in partnership with our co-delivery Programme Partners.

 Olivia Mason